 (NEW) Sec.
 16-280b-B16.
 Joining of materials other than by welding

-Each joint that will be belowground after being Placed In Service, shall be inspected after completion by an individual other than the person who made the joint.
+Each joint that will be below-ground after being Placed In Service, shall be inspected after completion by an individual other than the individual who made the joint.

 (NEW) Sec.
 16-280b-B17.
 Inspections